openvinotoolkit/operator/helm-charts/ovms/README.md

 Detected class: 310
 ```

-## Demo - deployment of the Model Server with a Vehicle anaysis pipeline
+## Demo - deployment of the Model Server with a Vehicle analysis pipeline
-This demonstration deploys in Kubernetes the model server serving a directed acyclic graph with [vehicle analysis](https://github.com/openvinotoolkit/model_server/tree/main/demos/vehicle_analysis_pipeline/python)
+This demonstration deploys the model server serving a directed acyclic graph with [vehicle analysis](https://github.com/openvinotoolkit/model_server/tree/main/demos/vehicle_analysis_pipeline/python) in Kubernetes.
 Requirements:
 - Kubernetes or OpenShift cluster with configured security context in the KUBECONFIG
 - helm 3.5